com-480-data-visualization/Team37/README.md

 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

+#### Dataset: CEPII BACI Bilateral Trade flows

+CEPII is a French research center that specializes in the world economy.
+They publish the [BACI Bilateral Trade Flows dataset](https://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37), which is a cleaner, reconciled, and more readily available version of the UN Comtrade database.
+This dataset contains the value of all bilateral imports and exports between countries and for thousands of product categories.
+The dataset does not include data on the import and export of services.

+We are focusing on data following the "Harmonized System 1992 (HS 1992)" classification, which allows us to explore trade data between 1995 and 2023 to observe long-term trends.

+The dataset is ~8GB in size and has the following features for each year:
+* Product Code (~5000 different categories)
+* Exporting Country (238 Countries)
+* Importing Country
+* Yearly Value in Nominal US Dollars (thousands)
+* Yearly Weight in metric tons.

 ### Problematic

 > Frame the general topic of your visualization and the main axis that you want to develop.
 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+#### Problematic:

 ### Exploratory Data Analysis